-We have now to examine the conduct of Admiral SEYMOUR.
-The affair took place on his tenantry and neighbours, Lord PANMURE has constant and hereditary 'designs on the the 8th of October.
-Three days elapsed discussed the forthcoming military estimates, before he interfered.
-He then seized a war- and pledged himself to bring in a demand years ago, the Emperor removed a collection junk, and for twelve days contented himself | twenty millions less than last year.
-In conwith having made that demonstration, and with showing his ships of war within range of the Commissioner's eye.
-He then took possession of some of the outer forts, the rative merits of the Liberal candidates; and that Admiral NAFIER might easily have en-Chinese firing the first shot.
-Little blood being in a friendly fashion challenged by Mr. was shed, and a number of important works ANDREWS to repeat what he had said, Lord is ascribable to want of resolution, to want were captured.
-Meanwhile, the Chinese were continually importuned to negotiate, but refused.
-Two days after, the Chinese attempted to repossess themselves of their fortifications, but, of course, failed.
-Two said electors through the said ANDREWS!
-I more days elapsed, when Mr. PARKES, in have a great respect and regard for you, says addition to his original demands, required for Lord PALMERSTON, but if you leave Southall foreign representatives the same free ampton you will neglect your business; and access to the authorities and city of Canton you have not shown the requisite ability to as is enjoyed under treaty at the other free consider and weigh the important matters ports.
-To this no reply was made, where- that come before the House of Commons. upon the Government buildings were bom- This is frank and friendly; and, what is shelled the troops on a neighbouring hill: The politest people in the world immediately procaimed a reward of thirty dollars for the head of every Englisman.
+Admiral SEYMOUR.
+The affair took place on his tenantry and neighbours, Lord PANMURE the 8th of October.
+Three days elapsed discussed the forthcoming military estimates, liberties of Europe,' because, so long as two before he interfered.
+He then seized a war- and pledged himself to bring in a demand junk, and for twelve days contented himself twenty millions less than last year.
+In conwith having made that demonstration, and versation with Mr. LANKESTER, an active with showing his ships of war within range mover in Southampton election matters, Lord of the Commissioner's eye.
+He then took PALMERSTON critically discussed the compapossession of some of the outer forts, the rative merits of the Liberal candidates; and Chinese firing the first shot.
+Little blood being in a friendly fashion challenged by Mr. tered.
+He does not say whether the failure was shed, and a number of important works were captured.
+Meanwhile, the Chinese were continually importuned to negotiate, vice to the electors of Southampton not but refused.
+Two days after, the Chinese to elect Mr. Andrews.
+The advice was attempted to repossess themselves of their obliquely and amusingly addressed to the fortifications, but, of course, failed.
+Two said electors through the said Andrews!
+I more days elapsed, when Mr. Parkes, in have a great respect and regard for you, says addition to his original demands, required for Lord PALMERSTON, but if you leave Southall foreign representatives the same free ampton you will neglect your business; and access to the authorities and city of Canton you have not shown the requisite ability to as is enjoyed under treaty at the other free consider and weigh the important matters ports.
+To this no reply was made, where that come before the House of Commons.
+Robert's colleague and chief.

+PARKES, repaired on board the war-boat, shelled the troops on a neighbouring hill.
+The politest people in the world immediately proceimed a reward of thirty dollars for the head of every Englisman.
 By slow degrees the city was placed at the mercy of the vessels in the river.
 The Imperial fleet-not more effective in war than so many Swiss cottages afloat-was also battered to ruins, or towed down the river.

-There the quarrel stood when the despatches left Canton.
+There the quarrel stoodwhen the despatches left Canton.
 It seems undeniable that an act of offence was committed by the Chinese, the only question being, whether the British authorities did not proceed to unjustifiable extremities for the sake of exacting reparation.
 Was it proper to bombard a great city and attack an imperial flotilla on account of a dispute with a local governor?
-We think that Sir JOHN BOWRING and Admiral SEYMOUR might have made their ground more tenable by waiting until the case had been laid before the Central Government.
+We think that Sir John Bowring and Admiral Sermour might have made their ground more tenable the Central Government.
 But in that case, would it ever have been laid before the Central Government?
-Might not the twelve prisoners have lost their heads in the meanyears, and when reminded of their agreement,
+Might not the twelve prisoners have lost their heads in the meanselves in the wrong, or yield a point, except burlesque to negotiate with them, as with Russians or Turks, or other half-educated nations.
+They are incapable of diplomacy. freely into Canton at the expiration of two years, and when reminded of their agreement, appear as insensible as Kaffirs to the meanto the Consulate, in the keeping of the law? they were in an omnibus.
+At the dinner-We have now to examine the conduct of table in Forfarshire, the other day, amongst PALMERSTON cheerfully obeyed, with an adupon the Government buildings were bom- This is frank and friendly; and, what is barded with one gun, while the Barracouta worse for Mr. Andrews, it may be true!